 Though you probably think of turmeric as a spice, the root is also used in herbal medicine.
-Part of the reason turmeric became so popular recently is for its wide variety of uses.
+Turmeric has been used in Indian culture for hundreds of years, and part of the reason it’s become so popular recently is for its wide variety of uses.
 Turmeric root can treat everything from arthritis, to stomach problems, to liver and gallbladder disorders, to menstrual cramps, to headaches and infections.

 Maca root is native to Peru, where people have cultivated it for more than 3,000 years.
-Recently, maca has gained a reputation as a superfood, and can enhance energy, stamina, memory, fertility and hormone imbalances.
+Recently, maca has gained a reputation as a superfood, as it may be able to enhance energy, stamina, memory, fertility and regulate hormone imbalances.